What’s It Like Living in Fort Collins, Colorado? A Firsthand Guide from a Local Family

-These are exactly the kinds of questions we help our clients answer every day now—because today, we’re not just a family who moved to Fort Collins… we’re local real estate experts helping others do the same.
+These are exactly the kinds of questions we help our clients answer every day — because today, we’re not just a family who moved to Fort Collins… we’re local real estate experts helping others do the same.

 Ten years ago, my wife Carrie and I made a decision that quietly reshaped every part of our lives: we moved from the Chicago suburbs to Fort Collins, Colorado.